 Source: ESRI Marketplace Profile Report, 2013.
+Compiled by FCS Group.

 Hospitality Market Constraints

 There are no major hotels located in West Linn at this time.
 The potential for new lodging development in West Linn will depend on prospective site location(s), growth in local visitation, business activity and group demand, such as weddings and local events.